zephyrproject-rtos/zephyr/samples/subsys/llext/shell_loader/README.rst

     call_fn       :Call extension function with prototype void fn(void).
 Syntax:
                    <ext_name> <function_name>

-A hello world C file can be found in tests/subsys/llext/hello_world/hello_world.c
+A hello world C file can be found in samples/subsys/llext/shell_loader/hello_world.c

 This can be built into a relocatable elf usable on arm v7 platforms.
 It can be inspected with some binutils to see symbols, sections, and relocations.
 Then using additional tools converted to a hex string usable by the llext load_hex shell command.

-On a host machine with the zephyr sdk setup and the arm toolchain in PATH
+On a host machine with the zephyr sdk setup and the arm toolchain in PATH you can inspect how extensions are built with this sample which has added a target for building hello_world.c as an LLEXT extension.

 .. code-block:: console

-  $ arm-zephyr-eabi-gcc -mlong-calls -mthumb -c -o hello_world.elf tests/subsys/llext/hello_world/hello_world.c
+  $ west build -p always -b mimxrt1010_evk samples/subsys/llext/shell_loader
+  $ cd build && ninja -vvv hello_world_ext
   $ arm-zephyr-eabi-objdump -r -d -x hello_world.elf

 	hello_world.elf:     file format elf32-littlearm